Carigna/cryptid/README.markdown

 ## License
-BrowserCMS is released under a MIT license, and is copyright 2009 Carigna Oy.
+Cryptid is released under a MIT license, and is copyright 2009 Carigna Oy.
 Copy of the license can be found in LICENSE.txt.